 Get familiar with your new IHD

 With the recent changes to our app, many of your will have been sent a new Chameleon In Home Display (IHD) 6.
 So we thought it would be handy to have a dedicated topic guide for this device.
-If you haven’t got an IHD6 yet, request one here.
+If you haven’t got an IHD6 yet, request one by messaging our Support Team here.

 When you’re sent an In-Home Display, this needs linking up (pairing) with your meters, with the help of our Support team.
 Call us to get this done when you’re near the device: 0330 102 7517 (0117 370 1041 from a mobile).